Mirantis/mke-docs/content/docs/tutorials/k0s-single-node/k0s-single-node-scenario.md

     {{< callout type="info" >}}

-    - To configure an external load balancer, such as ELB or Octavia, refer to the [Load balancer requirements](../../getting-started/system-requirements#load-balancer-requirements) for detailed information.
+    - To configure an external load balancer, such as ELB or Octavia, refer to the [Load balancer requirements](../../../getting-started/system-requirements/#load-balancer-requirements).

     - If you are running an MKE installation prior to 4.0.1, unless you are using a regular FQDN you must add your load balancer IP/proxy or public address to the `ipAddresses` section of the certificate object: